Thermal Stability, P-V Criticality and Heat Engine of Charged Rotating Accelerating Black Holes: The corresponding holographic heat engine

+In this section, we would like to investigate another interesting quantity called the heat engine efficiency.
+We should point out that we conduct our studies in a classical framework.
+Considering black holes as thermodynamic systems in the extended phase space, it is natural to assume them as heat engines \cite {Heat2,Heat4,Heat5,Heat6,Heat7,Heat12,Heat13,Heat14,Heat15,Heat16,Heat17,Heat18} .
+In fact, with such a phase space, it is possible to extract the mechanical work via the term $VdP$ in the first law.
+A heat engine is a physical system that takes some heat ($Q_{H}$) from a warm reservoir, converts some of this thermal energy to useful work ($W$), and transfers the remaining heat energy $(Q_{C}=Q_{H}-W)$ to the cold reservoir.
+The efficiency of the heat engine is obtained as

+The cycle of the heat engine is defined as a closed path in the $P-V$ diagram.
+So, the equation of state of the black hole has a significant impact on the efficiency.
+The heat capacity is one of the important thermodynamic quantities in calculating efficiency which is obtained by the standard thermodynamic relations as follows

-Since for static black holes, thermodynamic volume is proportional to entropy, the heat capacity at constant volume ($C_{V}=T\frac{\partial S}{ \partial T}{ \mid _{V}}$) is zero and calculating efficiency is straightforward in this case \cite{Heat1,Heat2,Heat3}.
-But for rotating black holes such a condition is not satisfied due to existence of rotation effects.
-So, one cannot employ usual methods for obtaining efficiency of such black holes.
-Here, we study the heat engine's efficiency by approach which was mentioned in Ref. \cite{Hennigar}.
+For static black holes, thermodynamic volume is proportional to entropy.
+So, the heat capacity at constant volume ($C_{V}=T\frac{\partial S}{\partial T} { \mid _{V}}$) is zero and calculating efficiency is straightforward in this case \cite{CVJohnson,CVJohnson2,Heat2}.
+But for rotating black holes, such a condition will not be satisfied due to the existence of rotation effects.
+Consequently, usual methods cannot be applied to find the efficiency of such black holes.

+One of the most important problems regarding the AdS black holes with $ C_{V}\neq 0$ comes from the fact that one does not know what the limits of integration are in determining the heat.
+Using of the rectangular cycles, one is able to obtain these limits by studying the limiting behavior of these cycles.
+Furthermore, a rectangular cycle is the most natural cycle to consider for all AdS black holes as it can be generalized to an algorithm that allows for more complicated cycles to be numerically or even exactly computed.
+In Ref. \cite{Chakraborty1a}, Chakraborty and Johnson suggested a circular/elliptical cycle to investigate the efficiency of the black hole heat engine.
+Since all thermodynamic quantities will be changed from point to point on the circle, this cycle should be equally difficult for black holes with $C_{V}\neq 0$, unless special conditions are considered to simplify problems somewhat.

-For all AdS black holes, a rectangular cycle is the most natural cycle to consider (see Fig. \ref{Fig11}).
-Here, we employ such a cycle and study the holographic heat engine for our black hole solution.
-For rotating black holes with $C_{V}\neq 0$, $Q_{H}$ and $Q_{C}$ are expressed by following expression,
+For rotating cases, the approach introduced in Ref. \cite{RAHennigar} is a valid method for calculating efficiency.
+Here, we employ a rectangle cycle to study the holographic heat engine for the black hole solution (see Fig. \ref{Fig11}).
+For cases with $C_{V}\neq 0$, $Q_{H}$ and $Q_{C}$ are expressed in the following forms,